Skip to Content

 Camp America Rules

-The main expectation for you as a camp counsellor is to look after the kids and make their experience at camp fun and enjoyable.
+The main Camp America expectations, for you as a camp counsellor, is to look after the kids and make their experience at camp fun and enjoyable.
 Counsellors shouldn’t be or feel the need to tell children off and get angry with the children but instead set clear cabin rules and have a fun summer with them!
 There are some general expectations and rules that you will be expected to follow at camp:

 1. No technology around the children – This one is a biggie for most camps.
 Camps should be about socialising with other children and enjoying nature.
 Therefore, mobile phones and laptops should be kept out of sight from the children and are only ever used in the staff areas.